Sun Wukong: Abilities

 Also known as Multitude of Terrestrial Killers.
 A power originally learned by the Monkey King from his master Puti Zushi to avoid the Three Calamities, sent by heaven to punish those who attain immortality by means of Taoist self-cultivation.
 The Monkey King was given the choice between either learning the "Multitude of the Heavenly Ladle" that permits 36 changes, or the "Multitude of Terrestrial Killers/Earthly Fiends" that allows for 72, and chose the latter.
 It allows the monkey to transform his body into virtually anything, from humanoid forms to animal ones, including small insects, to miscellaneous objects and even entire buildings, or to simply change his size (from gigantic to microscopically small).
 While fighting Nezha, the Monkey King copied the latter's war form with three heads and six arms, showcasing his ability to precisely alter specific parts of his body.
-Overall, the "Seventy-two Changes" metaphorically designate an endless variety of transformations (not limited to just 72 in a literal sense), and in addition, it is suggested that for each of the 72 Changes, Sun Wukong has an extra life as well.
+Overall, the "Seventy-two Changes" metaphorically designate an endless variety of transformations, not a limit in a literal sense.
+In addition, it is suggested by Zhu Bajie (but never shown) that for each of the 72 Changes, Sun Wukong has an extra life—similar to the nine lives of a cat—and according to Sha Wujing, a surplus of heads, such as when he regrows his after the original is cut off during a contest of magic with the Tiger, Elk and Antelope Immortals.